spncrhrstn/spencerharston.com/src/about.md

 ![self](/static/img/self.jpg "Yep that's me")

-I'm currently working as a software engineer at Lockheed Martin Corporation.

 I'm married to a wonderful wife and I'm father to the cutest girl and the sweetest boy.

+I'm currently working as a software engineer for Lockheed Martin Corporation.

 ## Contact Me
 If you feel like reaching out, you can find me at